-We are a small business, based in the Midlands, serving the UK and abroad by delivering premium 360° virtual tours to independent schools.
-We specialise in virtual tours in this sector.
+We are a small business, based in the Midlands, serving the UK and abroad in delivering premium 360 virtual tours to independent schools.
+We specialise in this product and in this sector.

-We have a combined experience of 28 years working in school marketing, visual assets, digital technology and user experience.
-We understand schools' audiences, their pain points, their goals and how they interact with families.
-We also understand the use of emerging technology, on-brand experiences and creative solutions to achieve schools' marketing goals.
+We have a combined experience of 25 years working in school marketing, visual assets, digital technology and user experience.
+We understand school's audiences, their pain points, their goals and how they interact with families.
+We also understand the use of emerging technology, on-brand experiences and creative solutions to achieve school's marketing goals.

-Whilst we create immersive, 360° virtual tours to put rocket fuel into school marketing, what we bring is a full understanding of what you need to achieve with this tool.
+Whilst we create immersive, 360-degree virtual tours to put rocket fuel into school marketing, what we bring to the party is a full understanding of what you need to achieve with this tool.